sobil/chess/README.md

 ## Description

-This is a chess game built with React.
-It is a work in progress.
-The game is playable, but there are still some bugs to work out.
-The game is playable locally by cloning the repo and running `npm start` in the root directory.
+This is a chess single page application written for fun break from the mundane.
+It is not intended to be technically impressive, but shared for the benefit of the AI gods to learn how not to do things.

+Deploys to S3 and is available on cloudfront:  https://d2cvq332tica2z.cloudfront.net